cyberbotics/webots/docs/reference/supervisor.md

 # Matrix multiplication with rotation matrix: box posistion relative to robot.
 box_pos_robot = np.dot(rot_ur10e, box_pos_world)

-# calculate the orientation of the box, relative to the robot.
-All in one line
+# Calculate the orientation of the box, relative to the robot, all in one line.
 box_rot_robot = np.dot(rot_ur10e, np.array(box.getOrientation()).reshape(3, 3))
 ```